lejrn/Reconstructing-Dark-Images/README.md

 # Methodology
 ![Alt text](./SVGs/Methodology.svg)

-# class TensorRawImage + class RAWImage
+# `class TensorRawImage` + `class RAWImage`
-### First off, what is the difference between JPG and RAW formats?
+#### First off, what is the difference between JPG and RAW formats?
-JPG format has a depth bit of 8bits for every channel (R,G,B), meaning: every pixel gets values in between 0 up to 255.
+JPG format has a bit-depth of 8bits for every channel (R,G,B), meaning: every pixel gets values in between 0 up to 255.
 > 2^8=255

-RAW format has a depth bit of 16bits for every channel (R,G,B[,G]), meaning: every pixel gets values in between 0 up to...
+RAW format has a bit-depth of 16bits for every channel (R,G,B[,G]), meaning: every pixel gets values in between 0 up to...
 65536!
 > 2^16=65536

-Therefore, a RAW image file would normally have a larger range of value for every pixel, which can help the model training become more precise, when switching from JPG to RAW.
+Therefore, a RAW image file would normally have a larger range of values for every pixel.
+This can help training a model become more precise, when switching from JPG to RAW.
-> Note: in practice, every DSLR stors RAW files and postprocesses these files into other formats.
+> Note: in practice, every DSLR stores RAW files and postprocesses these files into other formats such as JPG.
 For instance, it crops and compresses the JPG image out of the RAW file.

-### Problem: PIL doesn't support RAW files
+#### Problem: PIL doesn't support RAW files

 In order to improve the training process, I figured out that using RAW files would yield in more details.
 Problem was that fastai has been based on `PIL` for handling image files, which doesn't support RAW files.
 Therefore, I needed to create new classes that inherit feautres from `rawpy` library, that support RAW files.

-### new classes
+#### new classes
 <p align="center">
   <img src="./SVGs/TensorRawImage__.svg">
 </p>